saiiffuuu/brainhance-main/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Brainwave - Modern UI/UX website, developed using React.js and Tailwind CSS, exemplifies modern UI/UX principles.
+Brainhance - Modern UI/UX website, developed using React.js and Tailwind CSS, exemplifies modern UI/UX principles.
 Its sleek design, seamless animations, and overall user experience set a high standard, serving as a reference or inspiration for future modern applications or websites in general.